 Can you benefit from this fact in an interview?
 And can we control our body language?
-How to send the right signals to the interviewers?
+How to send the right signals to the interviewers and hiring managers?
 And, do they pay attention to the body language of the job candidates?
 We will try to answer the questions in this article.

 Can we control our body language?

-This observation leads to an interesting conclusion: While we cannot control our body language, we can (at least to certain extend) control the tings that impact our body language.
-That means our emotions, our feelings, our mindset.
+This observation leads to an interesting conclusion: While we cannot control our body language, we can (at least to certain extend) control the things that determine our body language.
+That means our emotions, our feelings, our mindset in the interview.

 Set your mind the right way

 To improve your body language, you should focus on improving your mindset, and also your physical well-being on a big day.
 You can, and should:

 - Believe into your chances, have confidence and think that you can (or even will) succeed, and get a job.
 This is your day.
 Be ready to succeed!